permutationlock/cs301_fall_2021/README.md

 All the other examples can be built the same way (and you can copy a directory to start your own project).

-If you are curious as to how each example is built and clean you can open those script files with `nano` as well and simply read the list of commands they execute.
+If you are curious as to how each example is built and cleaned you can open those script files with `nano` as well and simply read the list of commands they execute.

 Some things you might want to look at: